All Practice Exams

 D.11 members

-Explanation: The Missouri Real Estate Commission consists of 7 members appointed by the governor.
-Six members must be licensed real estate brokers with at least 5 years of experience, and one member represents the general public.
+Explanation: The Missouri Real Estate Commission consists of 7 members appointed by the governor (RSMo 339.120).
+Six members must have had at least 10 years of experience as a licensed real estate broker, and one is a voting public member.

 3What are the primary responsibilities of the Missouri Real Estate Commission?